One of the hardest things about teaching is the acting.

 Humans are unique for many reasons, one of which involves our ability to comprehend death.
 And yet… there is a dissonance in how we approach passing.
 We mimic birds, pretending we are unaware of life’s fragility until we are forced to digest it.
 It’s that same fleeting, sinking feeling you get when you’re driving down the highway and you see a cross on the side of the road.
 “It’s happened here before,” you think.
 “But not to me.”

 Talking about these things makes them real—that’s why it is not comfortable.
 But these moments and discussions also allow us to help prepare our students, and even ourselves, for some of the hardest aspects of life.
 To embrace them.
 To witness the ebb-and-flow of life.
 That yes, death happens.
 It happens silently and sporadically, or thunderously and slowly.
-But because of this we have a reason to be thankful.
+But because of this, we have a reason to be thankful.
 To grasp life.
 To love others unconditionally because out of all of the chances and statistics that person has been placed in your life.
 Out of all of the chances and statistics, your life is your life.
-And that out of all of these experience that seem so solitary, we are not alone.
+And that out of all of these experiences that seem so solitary, we are not alone.

 Perhaps then, the hardest thing about teaching, and life, is the balancing act.
 Between the self and the leader.
 The guide and the human.
 When do we bring ourselves and our lives into the classroom, and when should we leave them out?
 Despite standards, I think it’s important to allow ourselves to teach a bit of humanity now and then.
 And sometimes the only way to do that is to drop the act, because when we do, our students do as well.